Why Prenatal Vitamins Matter

 What Are Prenatal Vitamins and Why Can’t I Just Take My Multivitamin?

 Prenatal vitamins are in many ways similar to adult daily multivitamins — they’re full of key vitamins and minerals, and are intended to serve as a supplement for an already healthy, well-rounded diet.
-Together, your diet and vitamin supplements can provide your body with all of the nutrients your body needs.
+Together, your diet and vitamin supplements can provide your body with all of the nutrients it needs.

 There are a few major differences, though.
 Prenatal vitamins are typically higher in folic acid, iron, calcium, and other nutrients that pregnant women need to remain healthy and nourish their baby.
 These nutrients can help the baby grow healthy and strong, and assist in preventing potentially serious birth defects.